 4. The relationship between relative force (or relative surface voltage) and the distance to the charge detector.

 The ordinate gives the relative voltage nominated as the attenuation coefficient for the oscillation amplitude of the voltage source.
 Movement of the wing in the near field (near) induces high modulations of voltage readings and correspondingly high modulations of force.
 Movements at far distance (far), only low modulations.
 However, if the dielectric medium has a very high permittivity compared to air e.g. in the case of a bee standing between an emitting bee and a receiving bee even far distant movements will lead to high modulations.
 The dielectric medium increases the coupling capacity which decreases the surface voltage of the wing.
 In consequence, the fast moving wing will gain an additional charge by friction ('dielectric charging') resulting in an increase of the effective Coulomb forces.
 A similar effect can be achieved by a conductive medium such as hemolymph.
 Notice that the distance between wings of a dancing bee and the flagellae of dance-following bees lies in the range of 0.5 to 4 mm.
 The DC component shown was calculated and cannot be read by the electrometer directly due to the capacitive coupling of the voltage signal with the sensor.
 The calibration function (green line) was measured for each detector device, and the asymmetry of the signal detected was used to derive the DC potential shown as offset in the figure.
 Notice that the received signal is distorted by the non-linear calibration function.
 This distortion provides us with the information for reconstructing the original signal including the DC offset.
 By reading the vibration amplitude and distance to the source we can identify the part of the green calibration function which can then be used to reconstruct the original signal.
 The corresponding static relative force for the example 'near' is 0.6.
 In the case of hemolymph between wing and electrode or flagellum both higher electric conductivity and permittivity bridges the containing volume and by this leads to stronger capacitive coupling due to the fact that the distance as given as an example is effectively decreasing from 6.5 to 2 mm.
 Note that the strength of the electric field declines in a similar way to that predicted by Coulomb's law.
 Side effects from capacitive coupling and unwanted stray-capacities influence the decline.
 For example, the effective capacitive coupling increases for the 'far' example due to a decrease in α for the same charged area elements (see figure 3) leading to a calibration function which is less steep than expected.
 A ratio of 4:1 is given for the 'near' example.
+The temporal course of all plotted functions runs from 1 to 2.

 5. Electric coupling of wing and flagellum according to Coulomb's law.